How to Budget for Restaurant Employee Benefits

 Bamboo Sushi

 Benefits will make employee compensation and labor a higher cost of doing business.
 And it can lead to a short-term dip in profitability.
-To make the numbers work, consider increasing your menu prices, adding a surcharge to the check, or reexamining your controllable costs to find additional budget.
+To make the numbers work, consider increasing your menu costs, adding a surcharge to the check, or reexamining your controllable costs to find additional budget.

 Increasing Prices

-Since high operating and food costs are the number one challenge facing restaurant owners, try using a food cost calculator to see what you’re spending, and modify purchases and menu prices accordingly.
+Since high operating and food costs are the number one challenge facing restaurant owners, try using a food cost calculator to see what you’re spending, and modify purchases and prices accordingly.
 Adding a higher ratio of inexpensive carbs to your menu helps with food costs, along with adjusting portions.
 Other options include menu design that promotes your most profitable items, and highlight seasonal items that use easily available ingredients.

 Just be transparent, and communicate the reasons behind any changes to your guests.
 Customers might initially be disgruntled to see the price of their favorite dish increase, but if they understand it’s to provide their favorite bartender with health insurance, chances are, they’ll eagerly get on board.

-Katie Rosengren, Juliet’s general manager, explains how raising menu prices and getting rid of tipping actually made them more competitive.
+Katie Rosengren, Juliet’s general manager, explains how raising prices and getting rid of tipping actually made them more competitive.
 “There are a lot of places around that will charge $15 for a brunch plate and then you tip on top of that.
 So if we charge you $15 for a brunch plate and you don't tip on top of it, we're actually cheaper than that other place,” said Rosengren.

 Try a Service Charge